 7. A licensed plumber can provide you with a diagnostic report on your entire plumbing system.
 A homeowner is typically only aware of a plumbing problem when it reaches a critical point.
 A professional plumber has the training and equipment to look inside your plumbing system to identify potential issues before they cause further frustration and expense.
 It is important to have your plumbing inspected every few years to ensure it is in proper working order.
 Inspections are especially important in areas with extremely frigid winters.
 Some insurance policies will not cover repairs if the damage is due to neglect and failure to maintain or replace old pipes.

-8. A professional plumber will guarantee his work.
-A guarantee will ensure you don't face additional expenses if the problem is not fixed or the work is not done correctly.
+8. A professional will guarantee all work.
+A guarantee will ensure you don’t face additional expenses if the problem is not fixed or the work is not done correctly.

 9. Most professional plumbers offer 24/7 customer support.
 This support provides peace of mind in the event of a late-night plumbing emergency.
 You have access to someone with the know-how and equipment to fix the problem instead of wasting valuable time trying to repair it yourself.